-For all mandatory Federal and State sanctions listed above, unless otherwise specified in 7 CFR 3.91(b)(3)(v), WIC will use the following formula to calculate a Civil Money Penalty imposed in lieu of disqualification:
+For all mandatory Federal and State sanctions listed above, WIC will use the following formula to calculate a Civil Money Penalty imposed in lieu of disqualification:

-Step 1: Determine the vendor's average monthly redemptions for at least the 6-month period ending with the month immediately preceding the month during which the notice of adverse action is dated;

-Step 2: Multiply the average monthly redemptions figure by 10 percent (.10); and

-Step 3: Multiply the product of Step 2 by the number of months for which the vendor would have been disqualified to determine the amount of the Civil Money Penalty.
+- Step 1: Determine the vendor's average monthly redemptions for at least the 6-month period ending with the month immediately preceding the month during which the notice of adverse action is dated; - Step 2: Multiply the average monthly redemptions figure by 10 percent (.10); and - Step 3: Multiply the product of Step 2 by the number of months for which the vendor would have been disqualified to determine the amount of the Civil Money Penalty.

-Note: The Civil Money Penalty shall not exceed the maximum amount specified in 7 CFR 3.91(b)(3)(v) for each violation.
+Note: The Civil Money Penalty shall not exceed the maximum amount specified below for each violation.
 Instances of other violations that have not yet reached disqualification sanction shall not be used to calculate the CMPs.

-For a subset of mandatory Federal violations, the following provisions will be used to calculate CMPs, in accordance with 7 CFR 3.91(b)(3)(v):
+For a subset of mandatory Federal violations, the following provisions will be used to calculate CMPs: